- What We Do

 The review process for choosing software can feel endless as you review features, compare which systems integrate with other necessary applications, and make sure you’re getting everything you need to be successful.
-The endless vetting process can seem overwhelming and make you wonder, “Wouldn’t it just be easier to build?”
-In some cases, the answer is, “Yes.”
-But, in other cases, the answer is, “No.” That’s why we recommend answering these 4 questions to ask before choosing a software solution to all our clients at RTS Labs.
+The vetting process can seem overwhelming and make you wonder, “Wouldn’t it just be easier to build?”
+In some cases, the answer is yes, but, in other cases, the answer is no.

 Does everyone in your industry use the same legacy software?
 Is it clunky and hard to use?
 Do you have a wishlist of features you know would make your processes more efficient?
-The answers to these questions provide clues that building a custom solution might give you the competitive advantage you need.
+The answers to these questions may hint that building a custom solution would give you the competitive advantage you need.

 Off-the-shelf software can’t be everything to everyone, but sometimes it truly gets close enough.
 It’s pretty common for software to offer most of what you need but not all of it, at which point you have to ask yourself how necessary are those last few items on your wishlist.